gbv/bartoc-search/README.md

 The environment variables `SOLR_CORE_NAME` drives both the Solr container’s precreation step and your app’s `config.solr.coreName`.

+## Usage

+The web interface is currently being developed.
+Feedback is welcome!

 ## API

 This service exposes three HTTP endpoints: